ChilliCream/graphql-workshop/docs/3-understanding-dataLoader.md

 ## Adding the remaining data models

 In order to expand our GraphQL server model further we've got several more data models to add, and unfortunately it's a little mechanical.
-You can copy the following classes manually, or open the completed solution which is shown at the end.
+You can copy the following classes manually, or open the session 3 solution which is shown at the end.

 1. Create an `Attendee.cs` class in the `Data` directory with the following code: